Wait Until After

 The morning started at 4:30 a.m. with no coffee because I forgot to put water in the coffee maker the night before.
 There wasn’t time to wait for a fresh pot since I was hoping to make a sunrise capture.

-I headed out to the Placeholder location and waited for the first light to hit Estrella Mountain.
+I headed out to the gravel pit site and waited for the first light to hit Estrella Mountain.
 After taking my meter readings and setting the exposure, I drove to the end of the road with the intention of mounting the Chamonix on the window mount and making the photograph quickly before the light changed.
 But when I arrived, someone was already there working on the irrigation equipment.
 Not knowing how they would react to someone photographing the area, I decided not to risk it.
-I turned the truck around and left.
+I turned the car around and left.

 Not wanting to go home empty-handed, I started searching for another location.
 After several stops that led nowhere, I came across a dead-end road lined with power lines and blocked by a large construction barrier.
 I set up the tripod and photographed several compositions, but the frame with the barrier immediately stood out as the strongest.